yandex-cloud/docs/en/solutions/web/dns-load-balancer.md

 Creating the VM may take several minutes.
 When the VM status changes to `RUNNING`, you can [install and configure the DNS load balancer software](#upload-files).

-When a VM is being created, it is assigned an IP address and hostname (FQDN).
+When a VM is created, it is assigned an IP address and hostname (FQDN).
 This data can be used for SSH access.

 #### See also

 - [[!TITLE]](../../compute/operations/vm-control/vm-connect-ssh.md)

-## Installing and configuring DNS load balancer software {#install-configure-dns-balancer}
+## 4. Install and configure the DNS load balancer software {#install-configure-dns-balancer}

 For the `dns-lb-tutorial-slb-ru-central1-a` and `dns-lb-tutorial-slb-ru-central1-b` VMs, do the following:

-1. In the **Network** section on the VM page of the [management console](https://console.cloud.yandex.ru), find the VM's public IP address.
+1. Go to the VM page of the [management console](https://console.cloud.yandex.ru).
+In the **Network** section, find the VM's public IP address.

-1. [Connect](../../compute/operations/vm-control/vm-connect-ssh.md) to the VM via SSH.
+1. [Connect](../../compute/operations/vm-control/vm-connect-ssh.md) to the VM over SSH.
 You can use the `ssh` tool on Linux and macOS and [PuTTy](https://www.chiark.greenend.org.uk/~sgtatham/putty/) for Windows.

    The recommended authentication method when connecting over SSH is using a key pair.
 Don't forget to set up the created key pair: the private key must match the public key sent to the VM.